n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/modules-in-code-node.md

 # Allow usage of external npm modules.
 export NODE_FUNCTION_ALLOW_EXTERNAL=moment,lodash
 ```
-Refer to [Environment variables reference](/hosting/configuration/environment-variables/) for more information on each variable.
+Refer to [Environment variables reference](/hosting/configuration/environment-variables/#nodes) for more information on these variables.